 5 takeaways from the Capitol riot criminal cases, one year later

 By now, the date is lodged in the collective national memory: Jan.
-6, 2021, when hundreds of Trump supporters stormed the U.S. Capitol in an attempt to disrupt the legitimate transfer of power from the former president to whom they had pledged loyalty to current President Joe Biden.
-Rioters shattered windows, assaulted woefully undermanned police forces, and sent lawmakers and aides fleeing in fear of their lives.
+6, 2021, when hundreds of Trump supporters stormed the U.S. Capitol in an attempt to disrupt the legitimate transfer of power from the former president to whom they had pledged loyalty to current President Biden.
+Rioters shattered windows, assaulted woefully understaffed police forces and sent lawmakers and aides fleeing in fear of their lives.

 In the months since, federal prosecutors have charged more than 700 people related to the attack, with new criminal cases introduced every week.
 NPR has been tracking each of these, collecting information on the people facing charges and following the eventual outcomes of their cases.